The following types of speed cameras are used in Avon and Somerset:

 From this the system can accurately calculate the vehicle’s speed.

-All camera equipment used by the Speed Enforcement Unit has been tested and certified as accurate by the Home Office, is calibrated annually and operated by trained police staff.
+All camera equipment used by the Speed Enforcement Unit has been tested and certified as accurate by the Home Office, is calibrated annually (except for SPECS3 cameras like those enforcing the 40mph speed limit at the bottom of the M32 which have approval to be calibrated every two years) and is operated by trained police staff.